symaxian/Nitro/README.md

 	- tsconfig.json - The tsconfig file to compile the unit tests(NitroSpec.tsx) into ../out/NitroSpec.js
 	- lib/ - Contains Jasmine

-To include use Nitro, simple include Nitro.js or Nitro.min.js, the "Nitro" namespace will then be accessible globally.
+To use Nitro, include the Nitro.js or Nitro.min.js file, the "Nitro" namespace will be attached to window and accessible globally.
 Nitro is currently not modularized.

 Let's jump right into some examples: